On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 More than 3 Days on Faial?

-If you have more time planned for Faial, add more of the places noted above or take a longer walking trail.
+With more time on Faial, visit more of the places highlighted or take a longer walking trail.
 There are also many boat tours that depart from Horta Marina.
-These tours give you another great way to view the island.
+These tours are another great way to view the island.
 Whales and dolphins are plentiful here in the summer.
 Enjoy a down day by relaxing on a beach or admire the views from a restaurant patio.

 Faial Day Hikes

-Here are some additional walking trails which will take a half to full day to hike.
-Before you start any of them, you’ll want to confirm transportation options at either end of your hike.
+These additional walking trails will take a half to full day to hike.
+Before starting any of them, confirm transportation options at either end of the hike.
 Pack and be prepared for any type of weather and remember to carry lots of water and a first-aid kit.

-This trail takes you through the Lomba Grande Protected Area and ends at the Faial Caldeira.
-It is a hard, linear trail that is 17.5 kilometres long, and will take about 7 hours to walk one way.
+This trail travels through the Lomba Grande Protected Area and ends at the Faial Caldeira.
+It is a hard, linear trail that is 15.5 kilometres long, and will take about 5 hours to walk one way.

-Follow the Ribeirinha Trail until you reach the intersection of the two trails.
+Walk along farm fields and pastures into the protected area of Lomba Grande, part of the Faial Nature Park.
+Shortly after entering the protected area, arrive at a trail intersection.
 Turn right and follow the trail markers to Charcos of Pedro Miguel, a popular bird watching area.
 Continue along the trail to the forest reserve Cabouco Velho.
 The trail ends at the Caldeira viewpoint.

-This trail takes you through the Caldeira Nature Reserve and ends at the Capelinhos Volcano.
-It is a hard, linear trail, 19.3 kilometres long, taking about 5 hours to walk one way.
+This trail travels through the Caldeira Nature Reserve and ends at the Capelinhos Volcano.
+It is a hard, linear trail, 20.0 kilometres long, taking about 7 hours to walk one way.

-Follow the Caldeira Trail until you reach its half way mark.
-Turn right, going down the west slope of the Caldeira.
-You’ll join another Azores Trail, Levada, for a short while until the trails separate again.
-You can follow Levada for a short walk to Cabeco do Trinta, then return and descend through forest to the Cabeco do Fogo viewpoint.
-Continuing on, you’ll go through more forest and by fields passing Furna Ruim, Algar do Caldeirão and Cabeço do Canto.
-Here you’ll have a great view of Capelinhos Volcano.
-Continue to the end of the trail at the Volcano Interpretation Center.
+Follow the Caldeira Trail to its half way mark.
+Turn right and go down the west slope of the Caldeira.
+Join another Azores Trail, Levada, for a short while until the trails separate again.
+Follow Levada for a short walk to Cabeco do Trinta, then return and descend through forest to the Cabeco do Fogo viewpoint.
+Continuing on, go through more forest and by fields passing Furna Ruim, Algar do Caldeirão and Cabeço do Canto.
+See great view of Capelinhos Volcano.
+Continue to the end of the trail at Port Comprido, just west of the Volcano Interpretation Centre.

-This trial is the combination of the two trails above (Caminhos Velhos and Ten Volcanoes), taking you from the east coast of Faial to the west coast.
-It is 36.8 kilometres long and will take 12 hours to complete.
+This trial is the combination of the two trails above (Caminhos Velhos and Ten Volcanoes) travelling from the east coast of Faial to the west coast.
+It is 35.5 kilometres long and will take 12 hours to complete.

 Faial Hiking Trails